Who doesn’t like a good knock-off project? I know I do, because:

 As usual, I went to our famous junk mall (aka basement) to see if I had something suitable.
 After a bit of rummaging, I discovered this ceramic vase I got from the Second Chance shop (our local thrift store) a long time ago.
 According to its price tag, I paid a dollar for it 😉 What a bargain, right?
 Well… maybe with its scribble-ish pattern, it wasn’t that much of a bargain.
 But at least it helped me not to have second thoughts about the makeover – even if I messed it up, it couldn’t look worse than it already was…hahahaha 😀

 The Lilian vase had a taupish-grayish color block around the bottom, so to achieve a similar color, I mixed some chalk paint I had on hand.
 I really can’t remember how much of what I put in, but I used these three colors in that mixture: Maudi Sand, Castle and Java.

 Using my favorite brush, I first painted the vase with 2 thin coats of that taupish-grayish mixture I prepared.

 While waiting for the paint to dry, I prepared my stencils.
 I converted two damask pattern pictures (which I’ll be sharing with you at the end of the post) into stencils.
-Then, using my Silhouette Cameo, I cut them on repositionable vinyl.
+Then, using my Cricut, I cut them on repositionable vinyl.